-Florida leads the nation in exonerations of innocent persons sentenced to death at 26 since 1973.
+Florida leads the nation in exoneration of innocent persons sentenced to death at 27 since 1973.
 More than half of them are Black – an indisputable sign of racism working in the state criminal justice system.

-We’ll spend more than a billion dollars trying to execute the nearly 400 on death row.
-The courts will reduce or set aside many of the sentences because of legal irregularities or mental impairment of the defendant.
+We’ll spend close to a billion dollars trying to execute the nearly 350 on death row, while the courts reduce or set aside many of death sentences because of legal irregularities or mental impairment of the defendant.

 The constitutional challenges to the death penalty increase with every temporary fix.
 The drugs used become unobtainable.
 But the state continues to pour taxpayer money down the drain of death.

 Two-thirds of the world has discontinued the death penalty.
 The United States stands alone as a democracy that still uses it, along with authoritarian regimes.
-The Bible Belt should not be known also as the Death Belt.
+The Bible Belt should not also be known as the Death Belt.
+Scripture restricts retaliation,, the New Testament urges forgiveness, and the church began with an ethic of nonviolence.
 History is bending its moral arc towards life, not death.
 We can protect society with imprisonment, and we should discontinue executions as emotional, irrational, and immoral acts of the state.
 The governor’s legacy will ride in part on ending the use of the death penalty in Florida.

 Dear Governor Rick Scott,